 Why do I need LOGbinder for SQL Server - can't SQL Server send audit events to the Windows

 SQL Server can definitely output its raw audit events to the Windows event log.
 In

 fact, we encourage you to

 and try it out.
-We think you will agree that LOGbinder
+We think you will agree that LOGbinder for

-SQL is needed for 2 reasons:
+SQL Server is needed for 2 reasons: